peterkaczorowski/kicad-mac-builder/README.md

 =====
 kicad-mac-builder requires a Mac and at least 40G of disk space free.
 The instructions assume you are capable of using the command line but they are not intended to require arcane deep knowledge.

-kicad-mac-builder is known to work on 10.14, 10.15, and 11.
-Monterey has not yet been confirmed to work, and M1 support is not yet complete.
-It is intended to work on all versions of macOS newer than 10.14.
+kicad-mac-builder is known to work on macOS 10.14, 10.15, 11, and 12.
+M1 support is not yet complete.

 The documentation assumes you are using Homebrew on your Mac.
 The automated builds use `./ci/src/bootstrap.sh` to install Homebrew and the kicad-mac-builder dependencies.